Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>***[23:17] A long working day...***</sub>

-<sub>So, another week ends today, and on a good productive note.</sub>
+<sub>Another week ends today, and it is ending on a good productive note!</sub>

+<sub>Today was quite a long working day, and I learnt a hell lot of new things too.</sub>

-<sub>Today, I learnt how to create the following resources in AWS Cloud Platform.</sub>
+<sub>I manage to learn how to create the following resources in AWS Cloud Platform.</sub>
 - <sub>Launch Configuration (with both custom AMIs & regular AMI options)</sub>
 - <sub>Target Groups</sub>
 - <sub>Auto-scaling Groups (ASG)</sub>